 Every time you meet your loved one with dementia, say ‘hello’.
 This is also especially important if you have a carer, who is coming to look after your elderly parents.
 If they can say their name clearly and why they are there each time, it will reduce their anxiety.
 A carer can show them a picture of themselves, preferably with a smiling face.

-You might also find this article helpful ’10 ways to improve mental health during the pandemic’.
+You might also find this article helpful ’10 ways to improve the elderly’s mental health’.

 2. Use short, simple sentences

 For many people, they are having fewer interactions with loved ones.
 This in itself can cause confusion and distress.
 Being clear and precise with what you are saying, has never been more important.